twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Redo** – Uses the same command in the **Edit** menu.
 * Tags from **tags.txt** and **Tagged** folder (`TFONTOVERVIEWFORM`) – These menu items are automatically shown and do nothing when clicked in `TFONTOVERVIEWFORM` except when using the same items from the `TFONTOVERVIEWFORM` glyph context menu or editing glyphs in `TGLYPHEDITFORM`.

-**Developer Tools** – Contains debugging functions and developer commands.
+**Developer Tools** – Contains debugging functions and developer commands (the menu is hidden if FontCreator 12 or 13 is detected to be running an unregistered copy).
 * **Screenshot macro 1** or **Screenshot macro 2 (website)** – Create screenshots from `C:\Program Files\help\screenshots\` (32-bit) or `C:\Program Files (x86)\help\screenshots\` (64-bit).
 Create the folder `help\screenshots\`, use anti-aliased smoothing (version 7.0 until 11.5) and register FontCreator to use these features.
 * **Hide Developer Menu** – Hides the menu (i.e. adds `Visible = False` to the menu much like the original program).
 * **AutohintMacro** – Uses the **Close All** command in the **File** menu.